Cancer, your work and you: should you tell your employer and colleagues about your diagnosis?

 No matter what you decide, Cancer Council is here to provide you with the information and support you need.

-Find more information, download the "Cancer, Work & You" publication as a PDF or ebook.
+Find more information, download the "Cancer, Work & You" publication as a PDF.
 You can also call 13 11 20 for information and support, or to order a hard copy of the booklet.